teleprint-me/agent/README.md

 ### llama.cpp

-Agent depends on the llama.cpp backend.
-You'll need to install it to enable an agentic workflow.
+Agent depends on the **llama.cpp** backend.
+You must install it to enable the agentic workflow.

-ggml-org releases pre-built binaries for end users.
-Some linux distributions support a package for llama.cpp, e.g. Arch Linux from the AUR. llama.cpp supports a wide variety of backends from CUDA to ROCm and more.
+`ggml-org` provides prebuilt binaries for common platforms, and some Linux distributions (e.g., Arch Linux) offer packages through their package managers.
+However, building from source is straightforward and gives you full control over backend support (CUDA, ROCm, Vulkan, etc.).

-You'll need to follow the instructions in the llama.cpp README.md for building.
+Agent specifically relies on the **`llama-server`** binary.

-Agent primarily depends upon the `llama-server` binary.
+### Install from source

-Create a local working environment.
+Create a local workspace:

 ```sh
 mkdir -p ~/.bin/cpp